 As I’ve just launched this new website, which I built myself, I couldn’t think of a better subject for my first blog post than to share a few useful tips and insights that I gleamed from the first-hand experience in building a website!
-When I decided to launch Trend Marketing in March 2017, the item on the top of my priority list in setting up the business was the website, an online presence often forms the core of a brands marketing strategy and Trend Marketing is no exception.
+When I decided to launch Trend Marketing, the item on the top of my priority list in setting up the business was the website, an online presence often forms the core of a brands marketing strategy and Trend Marketing is no exception.

 Building a website – Proper planning prevents poor performance!

 Rather than jumping straight into the website design, the first few hours after kicking off our website project were spent planning the overall website structure and content.
 If you’re thinking about building a website for your business, or perhaps even refreshing your existing website, then I found that spending these few hours thinking about an overall website map (what pages you need and how they all link together) were absolutely invaluable.
 For me personally it really made me take a step back from the project and think about not only what I wanted to get out of the website, but also how my customers would want to navigate it and what they would like to find in terms of content.

 Once I had defined what pages the website needed (and what our customers were likely to want), I put pen to paper (or pixels to screens) and started to draft the copy for each page.
 Using my personal experience in copy writing and a bit of search engine optimisation knowhow, I drafted the copy for each page focusing on a few key words and messages in easy to understand language that would really engage our target audience.
 This is really important for good search engine indexing and will help your website to appear higher up in the likes of Google search results.
 I also tried to make the content as diverse as possible by including images, videos, headlines, links etc wherever possible, I think this helps to improve the user experience as well as earning a few extra SEO brownie points.

 Behind the scenes ‘to-do-list’ for building a website